awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-test-chat.md

 Congratulations\!
 You've experienced what it's like to chat using Amazon Connect\.

 Next, try Tutorial 3 to set up an IT Help Desk\.
-It shows you how to set up routing, create a contact flow, and then test the custom voice and chat experience\.
+It shows you how to set up routing, create a flow, and then test the custom voice and chat experience\.
 Go to [Tutorial 3: Create an IT help desk](tutorial1-create-helpdesk.md)\.